Hindu temple: Historical development and destruction

 Many Hindu temples have been destroyed, some, after rebuilding, several times.
 Deliberate temple destruction usually had religious motives.
 Richard Eaton has listed 80 campaigns of Hindu temple site destruction stretching over centuries, particularly from the 12th through the 18th century.
 Others temples have served as non-Hindu places of worship, either after conversion or simultaneously with Hindu use.

 In the 12th–16th century, during Muslim conquests in the Indian subcontinent and South Asia, Hindu temples, along with the temples of Buddhists and Jains, intermittently became targets of armies from Persian, Central Asian, and Indian sultanates.
 Imagined by these foreign zealots to be mere idols, sacred Forms of various deities were broken, spires and pillars were torn down, and temples were looted of their treasury.
 Some temples were converted into mosques, or parts used to build mosques.
 There exist both Indian and Muslim traditions of religious toleration.
 Muslim rulers led campaigns of temple destruction and forbade repairs to damaged temples, following the Muslim traditions.
 The Delhi Sultanate destroyed a large number of temples; Sikandar the Iconoclast, Sultan of Kashmir, was also known for his intolerance.

 The 16th- and 19th-century Goa Inquisition destroyed hundreds of Hindu temples.
 All Hindu temples in Portuguese colonies in India were destroyed, according to a 1569 letter in the Portuguese royal archives.
+Temples were converted into churches.
 Religious conflict and desecrations of places of worship continued during the British colonial era.

 Historian Sita Ram Goel's book "What happened to Hindu Temples" lists over 2000 sites where temples have been destroyed and mosques have been built over them.
 Some historians suggest that around 30,000 temples were destroyed by Islamic rulers between 1200 and 1800 CE.

 Destruction of Hindu temple sites was comparatively less in the southern parts of India, such as in Tamil Nadu.
 Cave-style Hindu temples that were carved inside a rock, hidden and rediscovered centuries later, such as the Kailasa Temple, have also preferentially survived.
 Many are now UNESCO world heritage sites.

 In India, the Place of Worship (Special Provisions) Act was enacted in 1991 which prohibited the conversion of any religious site from the religion to which it was dedicated on 15 August 1947.